 How Many Books Are in the Bible and How Did They Get There?

+How many books are in the holy Bible?
 There are a total of 66 books in the Bible.
-The Old Testament is the first 39 books of the Bible and the New Testament is the last 27 books of the Bible.
+The 39 books of the Old Testament and the New Testament is the last 27 books of the Bible.
 The term canonization is the process by which the books were or were not chosen.

 As 2 Timothy 3:16 tells us that all Scripture is God-breathed, we need to realize that even though the books were chosen by humans, it is God’s sovereignty that allowed these books to become what we know of as the Bible.

-It was not a single council or church that determined which books would be included in the Bible, but it was a collective effort of different scholars, churches, and councils over time.
+Maybe you have wondered how the books of the Bible were chosen?
+It was not a single council or church that determined which books would be included in the Bible, but it was a collective effort of different scholars, churches, and councils over time such as the council of Trent.
 The original Hebrew Bible used by the Jewish people is the Old Testament which was written between 1200-165 BC.

 While the Old Testament was easily accepted as Scripture, the New Testament books went through a more tedious process as these books were written to more different people groups than the Hebrews and Jews.